aharre/politician2vec/README.md

 ![](https://img.shields.io/badge/version-0.0.1-yellow.svg)

 **Notes:**
-- Package under construction!
+- PACKAGE UNDER CONSTRUCTION!

 # politician2vec

 Welcome to the `politician2vec` package.
-This package allows for distilling massive, unstructured text corpora into political insights.
-Specifically, utilities are provided for learning, manipulating, and visualising domain-specific "distributed-representation" language models with words, documents, and politicians embedded in the same high-dimensional semantic space.
+Based on massive political text corpora, this package allows for learning, manipulating, and visualising embeddings of words, documents, and politicians in the same high-dimensional semantic space, while simultaneously inferring party positions.

-Functionality relies heavily on the `gensim` implementation of Tomáš Mikolov and colleagues' `doc2vec` and owes much of its core functionality to Dimo Angelov's `top2vec` for unsupervised infererence of topics in semantic spaces.
-Interactive 2D/3D projections are made possible by exporting vectors and relevant metadata as separate 2D tensors to TensorBoard-compatible .TSV format.
+Core functionality relies heavily on the `gensim` implementation of Le & Mikolov's `doc2vec`, and the package is adapted from Dimo Angelov's `top2vec` for unsupervised infererence of topics (analogous to parties here) in semantic space.

+Interactive 2D/3D projections are made possible by exporting vectors and relevant metadata as separate 2D tensors to TensorBoard-compatible .TSV format (notebook-compatible visualisation utilities to be added, please refer to [this](https://github.com/mathiasbruun/DCPA) demo repo in the meantime).

 ## Package structure